Edit

 Introduction to GeoCatalogs

-The Planetary Computer Pro service allows you to create a GeoCatalog resource in your Azure subscription, to ingest, manage, search, and distribute geospatial datasets.
+The Planetary Computer Pro service enables you to create a GeoCatalog resource in your Azure subscription to ingest, manage, search, and distribute geospatial datasets.
 A GeoCatalog is an Azure resource that, from a STAC API perspective, is logically equivalent to a STAC Catalog.
 A STAC Catalog is the top-level object in the STAC hierarchy that logically groups STAC collections and STAC Items.
-You can see the STAC Catalog JSON for a specific GeoCatalog using the JSON web viewer by going to https://<your geocatalog uri>/json-api?path=/.
-Refer to STAC Catalog Spec to learn more about the STAC Catalog specification.
+You can see the STAC Catalog JSON for a specific GeoCatalog by using the JSON web viewer and going to https://<your geocatalog uri>/json-api?path=/.
+For more information about the STAC Catalog specification, see STAC Catalog Spec.

 A GeoCatalog is defined using the following information: